The Hele-Shaw semi-flow: Obstacle problem in bounded domains

 \subsection{Solutions to the obstacle problem in bounded domains}

 Let $U \subset \xR^N$ be a bounded domain with a Lipschitz boundary and consider a measurable subset $A \subset U$.
 We seek a non-negative solution to the obstacle problem written as

-with either the Dirichlet boundary data $u=1$ or the Neumann boundary condition $ \partial_n u = 1 $ on $\partial U$.
+with either the Dirichlet boundary data $u=1$ or the Neumann boundary condition $ \partial_n u = 1 $ ($n$ again the outer unit normal) on $\partial U$.
 We consider solutions in the sense of Definition \ref{def:obstacle}.
 To do this, we begin by considering the case with boundary data $u=1$.

 \begin{proposition} Introduce the set

 There exists a unique function $u \in \mathcal{A}$ so that, for all $v\in \mathcal{A}$,

 \end{proposition} \begin{proof} Since $ \mathcal{A}$ is closed and convex and since the functional is uniformly convex and coercive, the existence of a unique minimizer follows from classical arguments (see~\cite{Figalli2018free}). \end{proof} We now turn to the case where $u$ satisfies the Neumann boundary condition $ \partial_n u = 1 $ on $\partial U$.
 In this case, we further assume that the set $A$ satisfies